rfick/osbs-pictures/ReadMeOSBSMixEst.txt

-How to run the Graphical User Interface (GUI) for assigning abundances of materials in frames from OSBS.
+﻿How to run the Graphical User Interface (GUI) for assigning abundances of materials in frames from OSBS.

 __________________
 Do this the first time